Chapter 15. Improving cluster stability in high latency environments using worker latency profiles

 and the Kubernetes Controller Manager wait for status updates before taking action.
 These adjustments help to ensure that your cluster runs properly if network latency between the control plane and the worker nodes is not optimal.

-These worker latency profiles contain three sets of parameters that are pre-defined with carefully tuned values to control the reaction of the cluster to increased latency.
-No need to experimentally find the best values manually.
+These worker latency profiles contain three sets of parameters that are predefined with carefully tuned values to control the reaction of the cluster to increased latency.
+There is no need to experimentally find the best values manually.

 You can configure worker latency profiles when installing a cluster or at any time you notice increased latency in your cluster network.